Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, *Fighting Style* Feature, or [Fighting Initiate] feat
 **Repeatable:** No

-When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can use your :rsc-reaction: **Reaction** to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
+When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can use your :rsc-reaction: **Reaction** to reduce the damage the target takes by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).

 You must be wielding a shield or a simple or martial weapon to do this as a :rsc-reaction: **Reaction**.